 Besides testing network elements (SGSN and BSS), the tester also involves error tracking, regression testing, and load testing/call generation.
 MAPS™ GPRS Gb interface Emulator supports various procedures including Network Service Control, Identity Check, Combined GPRS / IMSI Attach, and Routing Area Update.
 It can run pre-defined test scenarios against the interface test objects in a controlled & deterministic manner.

 MAPS™ GPRS Gb Interface Emulator supports powerful utilities like Message Editor, Script Editor, and Profile Editor which allow new scenarios to be created or existing scenarios to be modified as per the protocol standards listed in the table below.

-GL also provides an independent GUI based GPRS protocol analyzer (optional application – XX155) for online capture and decode of the signaling in real-time both during tests and as a stand-alone tracer for live systems.
+GL also provides an independent GUI based GPRS protocol analyzer -TDM (optional application – XX155) and GPRS protocol analyzer – IP (optional application – PKV103) for online capture and decode of the signaling in real-time and as well as offline.

 - Simulates SGSN (Serving GPRS Support Node) and BSS (Base Station Subsystem) elements in GPRS Gb interface over IP.

 - Supports SGSN pooling to test and verify redundancy, load balancing, and scalability of network